How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 important questions for your makeup artist

 When looking for a makeup artist for your special event, you want to ensure that your money is not wasted.
+But how do you tell a good makeup artist from a bad one?

-But how can you make sure you are getting a qualified, safe and professional service when there are so many options out there all advertising and vying for your attention.
+How can you make sure you are getting a qualified, safe and professional service when there are so many options out there all advertising and vying for your attention.

 Q #1 – What qualifications/training do you have?